djbrieck/brieckspro/content/posts/how-to-edit-this-site/index.md

 4. Click the edit icon and begin editing, you can do so right in the browser window.
     ![image github page with red arrow pointing to edit button](GitHubEditTheFork.png)

-5. When finished with your proposed fixes, scroll down and enter a comment in the propose change box and then click the "Propose changes"  button.
+5. When finished with your proposed fixes, scroll down and enter a comment in the proposal change box and then click the "Propose changes"  button.
     ![image github propose changes](ProposeChanges.png)

 6. Compare the changes and when ready click the "Create pull request" button.